 Turnaround Lick Lesson

-Here’s a jazz piano lesson on video.
-The lesson features a lick over a jazz turnaround ( I VI II V I chord progression).
-Many jazz standards use this chord progression to get back to the top of the form or use it to get to the I chord.
+You’ll find this chord progression in many jazz standards.
+They’ll use this chord progression at the end of a tune to get back to the top of the form or use it in the middle to get back to the I chord.

 A couple other licks that feature the same type of bebop and cool chromaticism are this Barry Harris lick lesson, this Charlie Parker lick lesson, and this Bill Evans lick.